pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 .. code:: python

     def test_rematerialize():
+        #  ls virtual
+        # ┌───────┐
+        # │ empty │
+        # └───────┘
+        # and then we store into field 0 of var0 a
+        # reference to ls. since var0 is not virtual,
+        # ls must escape, so we have to put it back
-        # put allocations that escape back into the
+        # into the optimized basic block
-        # trace
         bb = Block()
         var0 = bb.getarg(0)
         ls = bb.alloc()